 - Primary identity must be psychiatry for those in combined fields

-- Involvement in the work of the district branch, chapter, and state association activities
+- Involvement in the work of the district branch, chapter, and, if applicable, state association activities

 - Involvement in other components and activities of APA